fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 Like most companies, [Unicafe](https://www.unicafe.fi/#/9/4) collects feedback from its customers.
 Your task is to implement a web application for collecting customer feedback.
 There are only three options for feedback: <i>good</i>, <i>neutral</i>, and <i>bad</i>.

-The application must display the total amount of collected feedback for each category.
+The application must display the total number of collected feedback for each category.
 Your final application could look like this:

 ![](../../images/1/13e.png)